TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

 	MRT Token (“$mart Coin”)
 The currency of the DAE for the TRMS is the $MRT (eg. $100MRT = “100 Smarts”) and is used for all purposes of commerce in this physical economy.
 The value is fixed to a ratio of recyclable commodity values including gold and silver.
 The monetary supply is set by the 3 forms of currency creation explained below.
 Some require the BURNING of the token when repaid at the end of the contract.

-1. Anyone in possession of goods with recyclable content (who will recycle it at the end of its life-cycle) may go to a qualified “Recycle Center” and have an RFID tracker (VEN style [initial partnership?]) installed and a certification of the recyclable content value less the cost of recycling of the good given and paid out in new $MRT coin in said value .
+1. Anyone who turns in recyclable materials will be compensated in $MRT for the recyclable content value less the cost of recycling of the product/materials turned in.

 2. Labor cost in the amount of 50% will be provided to physical product producers and will be due and repayable when the product is sold or 1 year, whichever is quicker.
 This will reduce the labor cost burden for business owners with new ideas and increase the money supply to approach the value added to the goods by that labor.